These are the best Persian learning resources to learn Persian online for free (or at most, for a small fee).

 Glossika is a pre-built sentence bank, with spaced repetition built-in.
 It’s kind of like swimming in a river… you won’t remember everything, but over time, you start hearing patterns in the things you hear, and you learn it.

 Still, I did write a guide to getting the most out of Glossika.
 The key is to listen and learn actively.

 Sign up for a 7-day free trial here, and see if you like it.
 Please use the trial to actively listen and see how effective it can be.
 I still remember sentences from Glossika better than from any other source.

 Dictionary: FarsiDic + Forvo (for pronunciation)

 A great dictionary is a critical part of any language-learning journey.

 Bing and Google Translate both don’t have phonetic guides or of course example sentences.

-As I went searching for answers to various things about Farsi online, I found a number of resources that were really helpful.
+As I went searching for answers to various things about Persian online, I found a number of resources that were really helpful.